Product Guide

 2. Sensors

-A Sensor Pack is a set of boards, cables and instruments that plugs into the Core to gather readings on a specific environmental factor e.g. weather or water.
+A Sensor Pack is a set of board(s), cables and instruments that plug into the Core to gather readings on a specific environmental factor, e.g. weather or pH.
 A Sensor Pack might measure one or multiple parameters relevant to that factor.
-For instance, the Weather Pack measures temperature, relative humidity, barometric pressure, wind speed and direction and rainfall, whereas the pH Pack measures just pH.
+For instance, the Weather Pack measures temperature, relative humidity, barometric pressure, wind speed and direction, and rainfall, whereas the pH Pack measures just pH.

 Sensor